Contributing a Model¶

 Hyperparameters¶

-The mlm:hyperparameters object in your STAC item declares the default
+The mlm:hyperparameters object in your STAC item declares default values

-training configuration.
-When users finetune your model, the platform reads
+When users finetune your model, the platform reads these defaults and

-these defaults and merges any user overrides into a generated YAML config
+merges any user overrides into a generated YAML config (via

 to your training_pipeline.